Dapper Development Lawsuit: What It Means and Why It Matters

 Frequently Asked Questions (FAQs):

-Here are some of the questions that most people searching about the Dapper Development Lawsuit have!
+Here are some of the questions that most people searching for the Dapper Development Lawsuit have!
 Take a look at them before you leave:

 1. Who Is Eligible To Get Their Share In The Lawsuit?

-Anyone who purchased or invested in Moments from June 15, 2020, to December 27, 2021 are eligible to have a share of this settlement amount.
+Anyone who purchased or invested in Moments from June 15, 2020, to December 27, 2021, is eligible to have a share of this settlement amount.

 2. What Amount Can You Recover From The Settlement?

-3. How Long Will It Take For You To Receive Payout?
+3. How Long Will It Take For You To Receive A Payout?

 The entire process will take somewhere from 4 to 9 months after the deadline of the claim.
 Additionally, the entire timeline will depend on the settlement administration.